syncfusion-content/wpf-docs/wpf/Range-Slider/Range.md

 # Range

-The SfRangeSlider control supports to select range of value using two Thumbs.
+The SfRangeSlider control provides support to select the range of value using two thumbs.

 ## ShowRange

-When ShowRange property is set to true, two Thumbs are placed in the track.
+When ShowRange property is set to true, two thumbs are placed in the track.
 One thumb is used to update the start of the range selection and another thumb is used to update the end of the range selection.

 {%highlight xaml%}